 It’s also a great city break destination in Europe, with its beautiful architecture and outstanding restaurants.
 Some of its most popular sites include Vasa, a maritime museum, Stockholm Palace, a royal palace that’s open to the public Skansen, an open-air museum with a zoo, the Nobel Museum, which contains mementos of all Nobel Prize awardees.

 Water-lovers who are looking for a weekend getaway in Europe will love Copenhagen, Denmark, also known as the home of The Little Mermaid.
 A lot of the favorite sites here are connected to the water, which is also pretty evident due to the canals and waterways that connect different places within the city.

 Some of the popular attractions here are the Tivoli Gardens, the Rosenborg Castle, and the Nyhavn

 Not only is it one of the best city break destinations in Europe, but it’s also one of the most exciting places to go to, no matter what time of the year.
 To learn more about traditions in Denmark here’s a really nice article, so read more!

 You can also visit St. Olaf’s Church, where you can view the city from above.
-At night, you can have a beer for less than $3, and right hotel rooms for less than $60.
+At night, you can have a beer for less than $3, and the right hotel rooms for less than $60.

 London, United Kingdom

 What more is there to say about London – arguably one of the best cities to visit in Europe?
-Tourist attractions here are a dime a dozen the London Eye, the Big Ben, the Buckingham Palace, the British Museum, and St. Paul’s Cathedral and a lot more places in less than 48 hours.
+Tourist attractions here are a dime a dozen the London Eye, Big Ben, the Buckingham Palace, the British Museum, and St. Paul’s Cathedral and a lot more places in less than 48 hours.